ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

 - Mac
 categories: Code
 ---
-## Forward
+## Foreword
-  About three years ago around 2015, I found I need to record something important by writting bßlog.
+  About three years ago around 2015, I found I need to record something important by writting blog.
 But I hadn't money to buy VPS or Hosting, and it is too hard to do it in free hostings.
 So I found github(gitcafe) and Hexo.
   - What is Hexo?
   It is an fantastic program which can help people creat their static blog page easily.

-  - How it works?
+  - How Hexo works?
-  It depends on Node.js, so you need to install it with nodejs, or you won't get it.
+  It relys on Node.js, and can generate static html pages in your local device.

   - Why is Hexo?
   Fast, beautiful themes, easy to use, etc.

-  This is a blog index page from my blog, in which you can see how beautiful it is.
+  This is the home page from my blog, in which you can see how beautiful it is.
   <!--more-->
   ![IndexPic][2]
   Then, if you want to know more about Hexo, you can check details in its wiki page, see [Hexo Wiki Page][1].

-## Preparetion
+## Prepare
-  > - A Linux or Mac computer.(Though Windows is ok, but I don't suggest you use it, if you still go on working on it, you will have a "good" enough experience.)
+  > - A Linux or Mac computer.(Though Windows is ok, but I don't suggest you use it, if you still go on working on it, you will have a bad enough experience.)
   > - A github account.
   > - Be familiar with Markdown.
   > - Maybe a good VPN.